kuldeep23907/Top-Level/Bootcamp/ETHOnline/README-2.md

 * The hackathon will use ETH.
 Depending on available time, we'll implement an ERC-20 token to trace the contribution and compensation, an ERC-720 token to trace the "merit" of the farmers, and an ERC-20 token to trace the "reputation" of the watchers.
 * Depending on available time, we'll implement an IPFS storage of more farmers data to prefigure the public service of farmers data.

+Else these bonuses will be part of the larger development plan of _Machu-Picchu_

 ![Image](https://github.com/Machu-Pichu/Top-Level/blob/master/Bootcamp/ETHOnline/20200922%20Hackathon-overall%20userstory.png)

 ## [Back to the root README](https://github.com/Machu-Pichu/Top-Level/blob/master/Bootcamp/ETHOnline/README.md)